CxAalto/gtfspy/README.md

 ## Bugs

-If you have a problem using ``gtfspy``please create an issue in GitHub.
+If you have any problems using ``gtfspy`` please create an issue in GitHub.

 ## Other questions on